 Mix and sift baking powder and flour.
 Cream the butter, add the sugar gradually.
 Add the flour and milk alternately, then the flavoring, and lastly cut in the whites of the eggs, beaten until stiff.
-Bake in a moderate oven.
+Bake in a moderate oven (350°F).

 The Eta Cook Book (1914)

 Two cups sugar, one cup butter, whites six eggs, one cup milk, three cups flour, one teaspoon Royal baking powder.
 Flavor with almond.
 Bake in a moderate oven (350°F). —Eloise H. Crocker

 Cream one and one-half cups sugar and one-half cup butter, one-half cup milk, two cups flour, one heaping teaspoon Royal baking powder, whites of six eggs beaten dry.
 Flavor with lemon.
-Bake in a moderate oven. —Grace D. Runyon
+Bake in a moderate oven (350°F). —Grace D. Runyon

 Compared to other dessert cakes that enjoy a long history, white cakes only came into being during Queen Victoria's reign.

-The secret to achieving the best results from the old fashioned white cake recipes has always been to use the finest white flour and other ingredients.
+The secret to achieving the best results from an old fashioned white cake recipe has always been to use the finest white flour and other ingredients.

 Improvements in refining methods meant that white flour and white sugar had become commonly available by the 1850s, making it possible to have cakes with the lightest color and texture.

 The whiteness of these dessert cakes came to symbolize purity, which accounted for their popularity at weddings, and their costlier ingredients reflected the prosperity of those serving them.

-These fine cakes were considered truly special and were even immortalized in a popular children's nursery rhyme...
+These fine cakes were considered truly special and were even immortalized in the children's nursery rhyme Over the Water.